ArchipelagoMW/SuperNintendoClient/games/README.md

 ## Create `Game Name.js`
 A game file which contains a class called `GameInstance`, which is used to provide functions which enable the client to interface with your game.
 It must be named the same as your game's key from the `games.json` file.
 This file will be loaded and used by SNC.
-You will find a template game file in the `games` directory named `GameInstance.template.js`.
+You will find a template game file in the `games/Example Game` directory named `GameInstance.template.js`.

 ## Create `romData.js`
 This file must be named exactly `romData.js`.
 It should contain data about memory addresses in your ROM.
 This file